ticinovic/JuniorCloudDevOps/README.md

 ### Files in the Repository

 - `NewWebApp-Azure.ps1`: PowerShell script to create a new web app, this script is adjusted for this particular task, and we're having AppServicePlan created.
-- `exportedTemplate.json`: The exported ARM template of the resource group.
+- `template.json`: The exported ARM template of the resource group.
+- `parameters.json`: The exported ARM template parameters.json
 ### Additional Notes

 - This setup ensures resource sharing to minimize costs.